 To be fair to begin and give context, this piece is inspired by a ranking that was done in The Sacremento Bee, so it’s a reaction column inspired by an opinion piece.
 By way of opinionated reactions to the opinionated ranking, let me give you my own opinion:

 If there had been a 33rd uniform ranking, Bucco Bruce would rank below it.
-Bad uniforms and the Tampa Bay Buccaneers have a history that goes hand-in-hand with the mediocrity of the club and its lackluster competitive prowess in this day and age.
+Bad uniforms and the Tampa Bay Buccaneers have a history that goes hand-in-hand with the mediocrity of the club and its lackluster competitive prowess.

 The Tampa Bay Times has tens of thousands of articles, some mundane news and some as feature reading, on its former site domain.
 SPTimes.com represented the newspaper under its old brand name, the St. Petersburg Times.
 The publication moved operations to the regional domain name TampaBay.com before adopting the more regional brand name of publication, the Tampa Bay Times.